Living With Obstructive Sleep Apnea (OSA)

 You also may need to repeat a sleep study if you gain or lose weight or if you have surgery on your airway.
 Keep in touch with your doctor, especially if any of your symptoms return.
 Sometimes, these symptoms are signs of other sleep problems or medical issues, medication side effects, or a sign that you're not getting enough total sleep.

 Finding support is important with any disorder.
-Ask your doctor about any local OSA support groups in your area.
+Ask your doctor about any local obstructive sleep apnea support groups in your area.
 The Lung Association recommends patients and caregivers join our Living with Lung Disease Support Community to connect with others facing this disease.
 You can also call the Lung Association's Lung Helpline at 1-800-LUNGUSA to talk to a trained respiratory professional who can help answer your questions and connect you with support.

 Learn more at: